DIY (professional wrestling): Reunion on Raw (2023–2024)

-Move to SmackDown (2024–present)
+Move to SmackDown (2024–2026)

 As part of the 2024 WWE Draft, DIY were drafted to the SmackDown brand.
 On the July 5 episode of SmackDown, DIY defeated A-Town Down Under (Austin Theory and Grayson Waller) to win the WWE Tag Team Championship, marking their first championship win on the main roster.
 The following week on the July 12 episode of SmackDown, DIY successfully defended their titles in a rematch against A-Town Down Under, after which they were attacked by Jacob Fatu of The Bloodline.
 On the August 2 episode of SmackDown, DIY lost the titles to The Bloodline (Fatu and Tama Tonga) after interference from Solo Sikoa and Tonga Loa, ending their reign at 28 days.

 On the December 6 episode of SmackDown, DIY defeated the Motor City Machine Guns (Chris Sabin and Alex Shelley) to win the titles for the second time after Gargano hit Sabin with a low blow, turning both men heel for the first time as a team.

 At the Royal Rumble on February 1, #DIY defeated the Motor City Machine Guns in a two out of three falls match to retain their titles after interference from the returning Street Profits, who also attacked #DIY after the match.
 On the March 14 episode of SmackDown, #DIY lost the titles to the Street Profits, ending their second reign at 98 days.
 On the April 25 episode of SmackDown, they would attempt to regain the titles against the Street Profits in a critically acclaimed tables, ladders, and chairs match also involving the Motor City Machine Guns, where the Street Profits retained.
 On the May 23 episode of SmackDown, Ciampa defeated Chris Sabin with assistance from Candice LeRae.
+On the December 19 episode of SmackDown, DIY were defeated by Carmelo Hayes and Ilja Dragunov in what would be DIY's final match as a team in WWE.

+On January 21, 2026, Ciampa announced he would not be renewing his contract when it expires, thus ending his 10-year tenure with WWE and disbanding DIY.